Canh Chua (or Canh Chua Cá) is my go-to refreshing and comforting soup during the scorching summer in Vietnam.

 Protein

-• In Nha Trang, my hometown, a coastal city, we also use seawater fish like mackerel and tuna.
+In Nha Trang, my hometown and a coastal city, seawater fish like mackerel and tuna are also common choices.

-• If you don’t like seafood, you can make Canh Chua with pork ribs, bone-in chicken, or tofu (vegetarian Canh Chua).
+Canh Chua can also be made with pork ribs, bone-in chicken, or tofu for a vegetarian Canh Chua.

 You could use fish fillets or have the fishmonger cut the whole fish into 1-inch (2cm) thick steaks with the backbone and skin still intact.